 Toto Wolff labels Mercedes' form in Sao Paulo GP 'inexcusable' and 'horrible' as Lewis Hamilton, George Russell struggle

-Mercedes team principal Toto Wolff: "That car finished second last week and the week before, and whatever we did to it was horrible... this car doesn't deserve a win"; Mercedes finished 62 seconds behind Max Verstappen's Red Bull in Sunday's 71-lap race at Interlagos after torrid struggle
+Mercedes boss Toto Wolff: "That car finished second last week and the week before, and whatever we did to it was horrible... this car doesn't deserve a win"; Mercedes' pace "totally baffling" after finishing eighth and 62 seconds behind Max Verstappen's Red Bull in Sunday's race

-Toto Wolff said Mercedes had delivered an "inexcusable performance" in the Sao Paulo Grand Prix and that he felt sorry for Lewis Hamilton and George Russell for having to drive such a "miserable thing".
+Toto Wolff said Mercedes had delivered an "inexcusable performance" with their car in the Sao Paulo Grand Prix and that he felt sorry for Lewis Hamilton and George Russell for having to drive such a "miserable thing".

 On a torrid weekend for the former champions on the circuit they claimed their last F1 win on 12 months ago, Mercedes followed up what Hamilton had already described as a "horrible" Sprint on Saturday with a race-long struggle for pace and tyre wear in Sunday's grand prix as their wildly inconsistent 2023 car toiled around Interlagos.